senresearch/MatrixLM.jl/paper/paper.md

 # State of the field

-High-throughput biological and biomedical studies are frequently analyzed using feature-wise statistical workflows, in which a separate model is fit for each metabolite, gene, or other molecular measurement.
-These analyses are typically followed by enrichment or grouping procedures to discover patterns across feature sets [@huang_systematic_2022; @chen_guide_2022].
-Such strategies are supported by existing statistical software and remain widely used in practice.
+Multivariate methods such as factor analysis, principal component analysis, partial least squares discriminant analysis, and clustering are commonly used to capture correlation structure across features.
-However, they do not readily incorporate structured feature annotations, such as quantitative characteristics, overlapping categories, or hierarchical groupings, directly into the primary model.
-Feature annotations are usually incorporated only after model fitting rather than as part of the primary model specification.
+[@eriksson_chemometrics_2004; @chen_guide_2022; @lee_plsda_2018].
+While

-Multivariate analysis methods, including factor analysis, principal component analysis, partial least squares discriminant analysis, and cluster analysis, have been used to capture correlation structures across features [@eriksson_chemometrics_2004; @chen_guide_2022; @lee_plsda_2018].
-However, these approaches may reduce interpretability and complicate the extraction of familiar statistical quantities such as effect estimates, confidence intervals, and hypothesis tests.
+useful for summarizing high-dimensional data, these approaches may reduce interpretability and make it harder to obtain familiar statistical quantities such as effect estimates, confidence intervals, and hypothesis tests.

-Matrix linear models (MLMs) are conceptually related to established linear modeling methods, such as those implemented in the LIMMA ecosystem [@ritchie_limma_2015], which fit separate linear models for each feature and subsequently borrow information across features using empirical Bayes methods.
+Matrix linear models (MLMs) provide a complementary framework that jointly models sample-level and feature-level covariates within a bilinear regression model.
+MLMs are related to linear modeling approaches such as those in the LIMMA ecosystem [@ritchie_limma_2015], which fit separate models for each feature and borrow information across features using empirical Bayes methods.
+In contrast, MLMs incorporate feature-level information directly into the regression model, allowing researchers to examine how sample characteristics relate to structured feature annotations within a single analysis.

-In contrast, MLMs incorporate feature-level information directly into the regression model through a bilinear formulation, enabling examination of how sample characteristics relate to feature annotations.
+General-purpose software for fitting matrix linear models remains limited.
+Ecosystems such as `BioConductor`[@huber_bioconductor_2015] and tools like `GLM.jl` [@glmjl] support high-throughput data analysis and regression modeling and can, in principle, be used to fit MLMs via vectorized  formulations based on Kronecker products.
+However, in practice,this approach is often impractical for large datasets due to computational and memory requirements and does not preserve the data's natural structure.

-General-purpose tools for fitting matrix linear models in applied workflows remain limited.
-Consequently, researchers interested in MLMs usually rely on custom implementations or study-specific scripts, which can reduce reproducibility and limit method reuse or extension.
-MatrixLM fills this gap by providing an open-source Julia package specifically designed for matrix linear models.
-The package provides a dedicated interface for specifying row and column covariates using the model formula notation, efficiently computing least-squares estimates, and obtaining interpretable statistical summaries.
-MatrixLM supports a broad range of structured hypotheses while preserving consistency with established regression workflows.
+MatrixLM addresses this gap by providing a dedicated Julia implementation that avoids explicit Kronecker-product formulations.
+It also offers a clear interface for specifying row and column covariates, efficient estimation, and interpretable statistical summaries.

 # Software design